dkorecko/Ticky/README.md

 - **Card Linking**: Link related cards together (Jira-like).
 - **Activity Tracking**: Monitor all changes and activities on tasks.
 - **Comments**: Leave comments on cards to discuss and provide other useful information.
 - **User Management**: You can add users on the project level or on the board level, choosing between a Member and an Admin role.
+Also possible to disable user signups.
 - **Admin Panel**: For creating, editing and deleting users as an admin.
 Mostly for when not using SMTP.
 - **Email Notifications**: Receive notifications for deadlines, and reminders.
 - **Progress**: Track your progress within a board by seeing how many tasks have already been completed.